The World's Most Valuable Brands Trading At Below-Market Valuations

 Theme #1: BRICs banks

 Overall, three of the top brands on the above list with relatively attractive valuations are banks in three of the four BRIC countries: Itau in Brazil, Sberbank (OTCPK:SBRCY) in Russia, and ICBC in China.
 If we want to look past the Tata top brand in India, we could choose either State Bank of India (OTC:SBKJY) or ICICI Bank (IBN) to complete a four stock, value portfolio of well-known BRICs banks.
 This basket could be a more focused alternative to the iShares MSCI Emerging Markets Index ETF (EEM) or other EM or BRICs basket, as banks are generally some of the largest and most diversified components of many emerging markets indices.
-I sometimes consider Canada to be more like an emerging market than a developed market (as it relies heavily on oil and metals and the banks that finance their extraction), so could also include RY to extend this basket to BRICC or loop RY in with the Oil basket below.
+I sometimes consider Canada to be more like an emerging market than a developed market (as it relies heavily on oil and metals and the banks that finance their extraction), so could also include RY to extend this basket to BRICC or loop RY in with the oil basket below.

 Theme #2: Telecom

-The top brands in Australia, Indonesia, Britain and France were their telecoms, and Korea's Samsung electronics is largely trading on the brand of its phones which a large share of consumers use to access those telecoms.
-The countries certainly offer quite different geographic exposure than the BRICs, and are more based on the theme of struggling Telecom revenue as users pay less for more data and use data-based apps like WhatsApp to replace phone calls, SMS messages, roaming, and other traditional sources of telecom revenue.
+The top brands in Australia, Indonesia, Britain, and France were their telecoms, and Korea's Samsung electronics is largely trading on the brand of its phones which a large share of consumers use to access those telecoms.
+The countries certainly offer quite different geographic exposure than the BRICs and are more based on the theme of struggling telecom revenue as users pay less for more data and use data-based apps like WhatsApp to replace phone calls, SMS messages, roaming, and other traditional sources of telecom revenue.

 Theme #3: Oil

-Shell, Statoil, ENI, PTT, and Ecopetrol are more global oil plays than national consumer investments, but it may say something about the Netherlands, Norway, Italy, Thailand, and Colombia that their most valuable brands are oil companies.
+Shell, Statoil (NYSE:STO), ENI, PTT, and Ecopetrol (NYSE:EC) are more global oil plays than national consumer investments, but it may say something about the Netherlands, Norway, Italy, Thailand, and Colombia that their most valuable brands are oil companies.
 Many oil companies could easily be considered value traps during the past few years of falling oil prices, but many of them do have valuable networks and infrastructure that supplies millions of people with commodities we will continue to need for years to come.
 The question is at what valuation and with what hedges these oil companies are worth owning.

 Theme #4: Autos

 GM CEO and US Defense secretary Charles Wilson famously said "What's good for General Motors is good for the country" and vice versa.
 While the US big 3 auto companies have long fallen off the list of most valuable brands and largest US companies, Toyota, BMW, and Tata (which now owns Jaguar Land Rover) still top this list in Japan, Germany, and India respectively, and Chinese automakers BYD (OTCPK:BYDDF) and Hang Seng component Geely automotive (OTCPK:GELYF) would be worth adding to a thematic auto basket.
-Autos are well known brands in countries where consumers spend a large share of their income on cars, but are also capital-intensive employers of large numbers of relatively well-paid workers.
-A big auto theme of 2017 is the rise of Tesla (TSLA) in surpassing GM by market cap, even though the former still is not profitable and sells only a fraction as many cars as GM, with Elon Musk's company valued on high expectations of the future of electric and autonomous vehicles.
-The basket of Toyota, BMW, Tata and BYD/Geely is more conservatively valued and still likely to include at least one major producer of less expensive electric cars over the coming decade.
+Autos are well known brands in countries where consumers spend a large share of their income on cars but are also capital-intensive employers of large numbers of relatively well-paid workers.
+A big auto theme of 2017 is the rise of Tesla (TSLA) in surpassing GM (NYSE:GM) by market cap, even though the former still is not profitable and sells only a fraction as many cars as GM, with Elon Musk's company valued on high expectations of the future of electric and autonomous vehicles.
+The basket of Toyota, BMW, Tata, and BYD/Geely is more conservatively valued and still likely to include at least one major producer of less expensive electric cars over the coming decade.

 Disclosure: I am/we are long RDS.A, BMWYY, E, STO, IDCBF, AAGIY, DBSDF, ITUB, NSRGY, MDT, RY, IBN, TLK, TM.